-Just another day of the year to spend with family!
+Just another day of the year to spend with the family!

-These two particularly days for our parents have a rich history.
+These two particular days for our parents have a rich history.
 Father’s Day can be traced back 4,000 years to Babylon, while Mother’s Day goes back to Ancient Greece and Rome.

 Visit Your Relatives Day – May 18

 I would love to hear from you.

 The origin of Visit Your Relatives Day though is uncertain.

 I can find no history to this special day and so I do not know when it began.